YordanGeorgiev/qto/doc/md/devops_guide.md

-#### 9.14.1.
+### 9.15.
+The feature or functionality current description is added in the docs
+The feature or functionality current description is added in the Features and Functionalities document.

+### 9.16.
 The related requirement is added in the requirements document
 The related requirement is added in the requirements document - there might be one or more requirements added.

-#### 9.14.2.
-The feature or functionality current description is added in the docs
-The feature or functionality current description is added in the Features and Functionalities document.

-### 9.15.
-At least 2 times passed integration tests run in each environment instance
+### 9.17.
+At least 2 times passed unit tests run in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.

-#### 9.15.1.
-At least 2 times passed unit tests run in each environment instance
+### 9.18.
+At least 2 times passed integration tests run in each environment instance
 At least 2 times passed unit tests run in each environment instance - run the unit tests at least twice per environment.
 Should the run behave differently start all over from dev.

-### 9.16.
+### 9.19.
 Deployment to the test environment
 Deploy to the test environment as follows:

     # deploy to the tst environment
-    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst
+    bash src/bash/qto/qto.sh -a to-tst

     # go to the product instance dir of the tst env for this version
-    cd ../issue-tracker.<<version>>.tst.<<owner>>
+    cd ../qto.<<version>>.tst.<<owner>>

-#### 9.16.1.
+### 9.20.
 Check that all the files in the deployment package are the same as those in the latest commit of the dev git branch.
 Deploy to the test environment as follows:

     # deploy to the tst environment
-    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst
+    bash src/bash/qto/qto.sh -a to-tst

     # go to the product instance dir of the tst env for this version
-    cd ../issue-tracker.<<version>>.tst.<<owner>>
+    cd ../qto.<<version>>.tst.<<owner>>

-#### 9.16.2. restart the application layer
+### 9.21. restart the application layer
 Well just chain the both commands.

-    bash src/bash/issue-tracker/issue-tracker.sh -a mojo-morbo-stop ; bash src/bash/issue-tracker/issue-tracker.sh -a mojo-morbo-start
+    bash src/bash/qto/qto.sh -a mojo-morbo-stop ; bash src/bash/qto/qto.sh -a mojo-morbo-start

 ## 10. SYSTEM ADMINISTRATION AND MAINTENANCE OPERATIONS